yandex-cloud/docs/en/iot-core/concepts/topic/devices-topic.md

 * `registry_id`: ID of the registry where the device is located.
 * `device_id`: Device ID.

 Time is specified in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
-New messages are sent to registries or devices that are subscribed to the topic every time the device is accessed over MQTT.
+New messages are sent to registries or devices that are subscribed to the topic every time the device is accessed over {% if lang == "ru" and audience != "internal" %}[MQTT](../../../glossary/mqtt-server.md){% else %}MQTT{% endif %}.
 Service quality level — [At most once](../index.md#qos).
 If the message failed to arrive within the expected time period, we recommend waiting about two minutes before reacting.

 ### Example of monitoring data {#example}